 What we don’t: Far less variety than most of the brands above.

 With a decades-long background in mountain travel and far-off expeditions, The North Face is no stranger to harsh alpine environments.
-Therefore, it comes as little surprise that you’re likely to spot their dome-style tents at high-altitude basecamps around the world, including offerings like the 2-Meter Dome and Bastion 4.
-The brand’s legendary Mountain 25 has also been trusted for years in some of the most inhospitable regions of the planet and has remained a consistent pick in our 4-season tent round-up due to its burly double-wall build, stout and time-tested design, and good overall value.
+Therefore, it comes as little surprise that you’re likely to spot their dome-style tents at high-altitude basecamps around the world.
+Their Summit Series collection, including offerings like the Dome 5 and Bastion 4 (the latter of which is very similar to their legendary Mountain 25), are trusted in some of the most inhospitable regions of the planet due to their burly double-wall builds and stout and time-tested designs.

 We list The North Face farther down our list for one key reason: lack of variety.
 To be fair, we like their Wawona series (offered in four-person and six-person variations) for car camping, and their Stormbreak collection is lighter-weight and a fine crossover camping/backpacking option, but they really only excel in the technical mountaineering realm.
 Again, there’s a reason that the distinctive TNF logo is a popular sight in places like Nepal and the Himalaya, but most campers and backpackers (especially in the Lower 48) will find what they’re looking for elsewhere.